NERSC/nersc-latex-presentation/README.md

 # NERSC LaTeX Presentation Template

 LaTeX template for presentations by NERSC staff.
-It is based on of the beamer package.
+It is based on the beamer package.

 ## Requirements